-To connect: run PuTTY, enter the appropriate server (for instance login.cse.unsw.edu.au) into the 'Host Name' box, and click Open.
+If you're using PuTTY, start the app, then enter the appropriate server (for instance login.cse.unsw.edu.au) into the 'Host Name' box, and click Open.

-Log in with your username and password when prompted, and you will be presented with a terminal screen that you can use, just the same as the terminal on a lab computer.
+Log in with your zID and zPass when prompted, and you will be presented with a terminal screen that you can use, just the same as the terminal on a lab computer.

 To connect, simply open a Terminal window and run ssh email@example.com, substituting your own zID and the server name as appropriate.

 By default, SSH clients only support text-mode programs; anything that needs to open its own window on your desktop (such as Gedit) will not work.

 However, there is a way to enable this - depending on your operating system, it may take a little setting up.

 Running graphical programs over SSH can be fairly slow (especially over a slow internet connection), so we recommend that you don't use this as your main workflow.

 To run graphical programs on Windows, you will need to install an X server

 Follow the instructions there for installing VcXsrv and configuring PuTTY.